cosmos/relayer/docs/advanced_usage.md

 **Prometheus exporter**

-If you started `rly` with the default `--debug-addr` argument, you can use `http://$IP:5183/relayer/metrics` as a target for your prometheus scraper.
+If you started `rly` with `--enable-metrics-server` argument, you can use `http://127.0.0.1:5184/relayer/metrics` as a target for your prometheus scraper.

+You can use `--metrics-listen-addr $IP:7777` to customize the address and port where the metrics server.

 Exported metrics: